-The officer who is responsible for a number of constitutional and/or procedural functions such as: receipt of petitions, deputations and public questions for meetings; receipt of members' questions for council assembly; providing advice on meeting procedures; maintaining an up to date version of the constitution.
-In Southwark, the chief executive has designated the constitutional manager to undertake this role.
+Procedure rules Detailed rules which govern how the council operates and how officer deputations and public questions for meetings; receipt of members' questions for council assembly; providing advice on meeting procedures; maintaining an up to date version of the constitution.
+In Southwark, the chief executive has designated the head of constitutional services to undertake this role.

-Proper officer
+Proper constitutional